 The responsibilities of both tenant and landlord are likely to be detailed within the tenancy agreement, although some conditions may vary from one property and landlord to the next.
-Here is a general guide of what is expected of each party in terms of your rights and obligations, whether you're a landlord or tenant.
+Here is a general guide of what is expected, whether you are a landlord or tenant.

-You should seek the advice of a solicitor if you're in any doubt about your legal position when either letting or renting a property.
-You can find a solicitor right now on Primelocation.com.
+You should seek the advice of a solicitor if you are in any doubt about your legal position when either letting or renting a property.

 - To pay the agreed rent in full and on time